victornguyen007575/foreign-students-in-Taiwan/README.md

-# Overseas Student Enrollment in Taiwan: Data Analysis & Econometric Modeling
+# Overseas Student Enrollment in Taiwan: Data Wrangling & Visualization

 Status: in-progress

 This project analyzes trends and drivers of overseas student enrollment in Taiwan from 2014 to 2024, using official data from Taiwan’s Ministry of Education.
-The current workflow demonstrates data wrangling, analysis, and visualization.
-Econometric modeling is planned to identify key economic and policy factors affecting student flows.
+The workflow demonstrates data wrangling and visualization.

 ## Setup
 ### Requirements